BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 When you print an instance, Julia tells you what type it belongs to and what the values of the atributes are.

-Every object is an instance of some class, so “object” and “instance” are interchangeable.
+Every object is an instance of some type, so “object” and “instance” are interchangeable.
 But in this chapter I use “instance” to indicate that I am talking about a programmer-defined type.

 A state diagram that shows an object and its attributes is called an *object diagram*; see Figure 15.1.